 Paintbrush Studio is sharing an Ocean Sunrise color palette from their new line Painters Palette solids for us to use our imagination to celebrate these moments.
 As you surf the World Wide Web, you will notice over 30 quilt bloggers creating new quilt blocks to try to express their joy through fabric providing full tutorials to inspire you.

-Well I pondered and pondered just what I would create.
-I love the thought of diverse generations of people relishing these quiet moments before the world starts to bustle.
 I can picture generations and different eras dressed in their ever evolving clothing styles enjoying these moments.
 The one item consistent with people enjoying a sunset or sunrise is clothing and the fabric they are wearing.
 Don’t we just love fabric?
 Some of the fashions, style, fabric come and go with the ebb and flo of our cultures.

 I love modern twists on vintage items.
 For my block, I thought I would celebrate the modest vintage swimsuits that perhaps people were dressed in ready to leisurely enjoy the day along the sandy beaches.
 I designed a modest man and woman’s swimsuit sitting next to each other on the sandy beach.
 Perhaps watching the early morning sunrise or evening sunset, they would not only have their swimsuits but also a quilt to stay warm. (wink)